 Bounce Back Loan Scheme for small businesses

-27 April update: Chancellor Rishi Sunak announced the new Bounce Back Loan scheme targeted at small businesses, with fast-track loans from £2,000 to £50,000 available without any complicated pre-conditions.
+27 April: Chancellor Rishi Sunak announced the new Bounce Back Loan scheme targeted at small businesses, with fast-track loans from £2,000 to £50,000 available without any complicated pre-conditions.

 The government will cover the interest bill for the first 12 months.
 Application will be via a simple online form, with the scheme set to launch on 4 May.
 This new loan scheme will run alongside CBILS.

 Financial Conduct Authority

 Fact page with information for businesses and consumers

 We’ve set up a page with details of print firms that have shuttered or spare capacity that could be used for the production of essential items, or items that are in unusually high demand because of the crisis.